alexAubin/yunohostWorkshop/sheet.md

 # wget https://install.yunohost.org -O install_script
 # chmod +x install_script
 ```

-    - Tip: when a command display nothing and gives you the prompt back (i.e. you can type something after the # symbol) it usually means that your command worked.
+Tip: When a command displays nothing and gives you the prompt back (i.e. you can type something after the # symbol) it usually means that your command worked.

 1. Now type this command and execute it:
     - ```